CrunchyData/postgres-operator/docs/content/installation/other/google-cloud-marketplace.md

 chmod +x pgo
 ```

-## Step 7: Connect to the PostgreSQL Operator
+## Step 7: Connect to PGO

-Finally, let's see if we can connect to the PostgreSQL Operator from the `pgo` client.
-In order to communicate with the PostgreSQL Operator API server, you will first need to set up a [port forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to your local environment.
+Finally, let's see if we can connect to the Postgres Operator from the `pgo` client.
+In order to communicate with the PGO API server, you will first need to set up a [port forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to your local environment.

 In a new console window, run the following command to set up a port forward: